bilabixxx/pof/README.md

 ### MONGOOSE

 Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose supports both promises and callbacks.

+ ### JSEND-EXPRESS

+ JSend-express is a complete implement to standard JSend in expressJs and it's extension.
+It's Simple API JSON Response Format, a JSend-compliant JSON Response Format for HTTP RESTful API (JSend standard & JSend-extend SAJ).
+JSend-express are no dependencies.

 <p align="right">(<a href="#top">back to top</a>)</p>